Make these Valentine’s Day chocolate truffle hearts with sea salt to share with family and friends. Easy with only 4 ingredients. Spread the love!

 In times like these, I think it’s even more important to celebrate the little things.

-I’m well aware making chocolate truffle hearts won’t fix the world’s problems.
+I’m well aware making chocolate heart truffles won’t fix the world’s problems.
 It isn’t necessary to point that out.
 But they just may be enough to brighten someone’s day.

 Every positive imprint, as tiny as it may be, is a step in the right direction.
 Collectively, we can make a difference.